 A Code Compliance Certificate is a formal statement confirming we are satisfied that all building work has been completed in accordance with the building consent we issued.
 Find out how to get one.

-- the New Zealand Building Code at the time of issue of the building consent (for consents issued before 31 March 2005), or
+- The New Zealand Building Code (for consents issued before 31 March 2005), or

-When you achieve compliance, it's recorded in any Land Information Memorandums and building records for your property.
+Record Keeping Compliance is recorded in Land Information Memorandums and building records for your property.

 If your building consent was either processed in or transferred to Objective Build, then you should apply for your CCC through Objective Build.